bharatmahaur/ComparativeStudy/README.md

-# Train deep learning-based models (R-FCN, Mask R-CNN, SSD, RetinaNet and YOLOv4) for road object detection.
+# Train deep learning-based models (R-FCN, Mask R-CNN, SSD, RetinaNet and YOLOv4).

-This repository is an implementation of a review paper on Python 3 (TensorFlow and Caffe).
+This repository is an implementation of a review paper for road object detection on Python 3 (TensorFlow and Caffe).

 ## Requirements